-Do you get the impression there’s something you’re missing about food intolerance?
-You’re intolerant to the foods you love.
-And whatever you do, you never seem to really master your diet and your IBS symptoms?
+Do you get the impression there’s something you’re missing about IBS and food?
+You’re intolerant to the foods you love – and whatever you do, you never seem to really master your diet and your IBS symptoms?

-If so, this week’s article will give you food for thought.
+If so, this week’s article will present you with a radically new approach food intolerance.

 Traditionally we are told that food intolerance works like this: